skzhang-zsk/AraVirusPPI/README.md

 You can access and download the ESMC model from Hugging Face at the following link: https://huggingface.co/EvolutionaryScale/esmc-600m-2024-12

 # Scripts
-This section includes the training process for the **XGBoost** model.
-The script outlines the steps for training the model using the provided datasets, including:

-1. Data preprocessing
-2. Feature extraction (using the esmc-600m-2024-12 model)
-3. Training the XGBoost model with 5-fold cross-validation
-4. Evaluating model performance using cross-validation scores
-5. Predicting on the independent test set
+The **XGBoost.py** script trains the XGBoost-based AraVirusPPI model using ESMC protein embeddings.

 ### Training Process
-To train the XGBoost model, run the following command:
+To train the model, run:

 ```bash
 python XGBoost.py ESMC